Shannon-Lloyd/Microbe-Analylsis--Javascript-D3/README.md

 ## Usage
-Open the index.html file with Chromebook.
+Open the index.html file within the docs folder with Chromebook.
 The elements should auto populate with the first test subject's info for the test subject id showing in the drop down menu labeled "Test Subject ID No.:" select a different subject id from the menu to display the visual representations for the selected subject from the data provided by https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json.

-The live web page can be viewed at:  https://sunshinebearlloyd.github.io/sunshinebearlloyd.guthub.io/
+The live web page can be viewed at:  https://sunshinebearlloyd.github.io/belly-button-challenge/

 This is how the output looks when the page is initially loaded:
 ![alt=index page on load](https://github.com/sunshinebearlloyd/belly-button-challenge/blob/main/images/index.png)